0xZ0F/Z0FCourse_ReverseEngineering/0x000-Introduction/0x002-Setup.md

 # 0x002 - Setup
-This course will focus on 64-bit Windows, but we will talk about 32 bit and Linux as well.
-Note: x32 and x86 are the same.
+This course will focus on 64-bit Windows, but we will talk a little about 32-bit.
+Note: In this course x32 and x86 both refer to 32-bit.

 ## Operating System
 You will need a 64-bit Windows OS.
-You can use a virtual machine (VM) if you want, but there is no need to.
-It's typically best to use a VM for security reasons, but we won't need to worry about that in this course.
-If you plan on making reverse engineering part of your life then you will probably want to set up a reversing VM.
+You can use a virtual machine (VM) if you want.
+It's typically best to use a VM for security reasons, but you don't need to worry about that until the malware section.
+If you plan on making reverse engineering part of your life then you will probably want to set up a reversing VM anyways.
 Having a VM will allow you to better isolate the software you are reversing.
-This can be extremely helpful if you are analyzing the network traffic.
-Also, if you mess anything up you can revert the VM.
+This can be extremely helpful if you are analyzing a program's network traffic, disk usage, registry modifications, etc. Also, if you mess anything up you can revert the VM.
 Again, you don't need one for this course but in the future, I would recommend you get one.

 ## Reversing Tools:
 Most of the software can be replaced with anything you like.
 The software I will be using is listed (all of it's free):